tc39/proposal-pattern-matching/CORE.md

 1. evaluate Expression and assign the value to `input`
 1. For each MatchClause in MatchClauses:
   1. if no MatchClause left, throw MatchError
-  1. if MatchPattern is ObjectMatchBinding, perform lret = ObjectMatchEvaluation(input, env)
+  1. if MatchPattern is ObjectMatchPattern, perform lret = ObjectMatchEvaluation(input, env)
-  1. if MatchPattern is ArrayMatchBinding, perform lret = ArrayMatchEvaluation(input, evn)
+  1. if MatchPattern is ArrayMatchPattern, perform lret = ArrayMatchEvaluation(input, evn)
-  1. if MatchPattern is LiteralMatchBinding, perform lret = LiteralMatchEvaluation(input, env)
+  1. if MatchPattern is LiteralMatchPattern, perform lret = LiteralMatchEvaluation(input, env)
-  1. if MatchPattern is IdentifierMatchBinding, perform lret = IdentifierMatchBinding(input, env)
+  1. if MatchPattern is IdentifierMatchPattern, perform lret = IdentifierMatchPattern(input, env)
   1. if lret is true:
     1. if MatchGuard exists, perform lret = MatchGuardExpr(env)
     1. if MatchGuard does not exist, or lret is true, exit loop